peteradye/project-Ellen_Bennett/README.md

 To run a section, simply highlight all code from the top to the bottom of the section and run.
 Note: The start and end of each section are cleary commented for convenience (See below):

 After running each section, you will generate the convergence plots of the mean estimate of Pi and the associated confidence interval at specific time points as shown in the picture.
-You can then also retrieve the numeric estimates by running "N_pi_est_{insert question letter here}" for example "N_pi_est_b".
+You can then also retrieve the numeric estimates by running `N_pi_est_{insert question letter here}` for example `N_pi_est_b`.

 <p float="left">
 <img src="https://github.com/ACM40960/project-Ellen_Bennett/blob/main/images/How_To_Run_R_Script_1.png" width = "450" height = "300" />